• Skip to primary navigation

 How to make Penne with Vodka Sauce:

 Pour in the tomatoes and vodka and bring almost to a boil.
-Reduce heat and simmer for 10 minutes stirring occasionally.
+Reduce heat to medium-low and simmer for 10 minutes stirring occasionally.

-Add the coconut milk and cook for 1 minute.
+Add the heavy cream (or coconut milk) and cook for 1 minute.

-Stir in the basil and serve immediately.
-Garnish with Parmesan if desired.
+Stir in the basil and grated Parmesan cheese.

 More delicious pasta recipes: